 If you notice that your range hood isn’t working properly, the first step is almost always a thorough cleaning.
 However, if things don’t improve, you’ll need to call in an expert who will be able to resolve the issue.
 You may require a new motor for your fan altogether, or perhaps there’s an electrical issue interfering.

 When you need help with your range hood, you need an expert who can quickly identify the issue and solve the problem so that you can get back to cooking as normal.
 With a range hood out of commission, cooking can result in a kitchen full of smoke and steam, setting off your fire alarms and damaging your cabinets.
 In other cases, you’ll be cooking in the dark without the nice, bright lights the hood provides right over the stove.

 The capable experts at West Coast Chief Repair are skilled and reliable.
 When you need help with your range hood, we’ll send out our teams to identify the problem quickly and solve it so that you can get back to normal, all for a reasonable cost.
-As a local company, we take care of all of our clients with personable, friendly and high quality service because we care.
+As a local company, we take care of all of our clients with personable, friendly, and high-quality service.
 Don’t cook in the dark, increase your home’s risk for fire or damage your kitchen cabinets.
 Get your range hood fixed quickly and effectively by the experts at Chief Appliance.